tecnomod-um/oquare-kg/framework/subcharacteristics.md

 ### Redundancy
 Redundancy refers to the degree of avoidance of duplicate entities or relationships that could confuse the reasoning and querying of the graph.
 ### Interpretability
-Interpretability refers to technical aspects of the data, that is, whether information is represented using an appropriate notation and whether the machine is able to process the data [^1].
+The extent to which the information within the knowledge graph is machine-readable, semantically unambiguous and consistent, enabling automated systems to perform valid reasoning.
 ### Timeliness
 Timeliness measures how up-to-date data is relative to a specific task [^1].